 What training and experience have you had in cleaning carpets?

 Are you a member of any trade associations, and if so, which ones?

-Are you certified by the IICRC, The Clean Trust, and will you show me your certificate?
+Are you certified by the IICRC, and will you show me your certificate?

 Recommendation #4:Once you’re satisfied that you’re working with an honest, competent professional, invite him into your home and ask for a specific quotation in writing.
 A written quotation gives you the assurance that you know exactly what your job will cost, no surprises.
 This is not an estimate but a firm quote.
 Our quotes are good for 60 days, giving you time to schedule a cleaning appointment.

 By following these four recommendations, you’ll gain all the information you need to make an informed, intelligent decision.
 If you want a quick, cheap carpet cleaning job, many companies in the phone book can help you.
 Or you can rent a shampooer and do the job yourself.